Flu Shot or Not?

 Acne would also be an indication of low good bacteria.
 Having a bought of diarrhea, taking an antibiotic, eating a diet high in refined carbohydrates as well as stress can all deplete a healthy intestinal flora.
 If a child has been on an antibiotic, it is extremely important to replenish the beneficial bacteria lost by taking a quality probiotics supplement.

 A healthy body has 2 POUNDS of good gut bacteria in the large intestine where the typical American has almost none!
 Could this be why there is so much depression, obesity, sleep issues going on?
 Serotonin comes from our gut!
 Low gut bacteria causes low moods, intense cravings, poor sleep and even weight gain.
 Did you ever wonder why the Asians can eat so much rice without gaining weight?
 They eat fermented veggies and foods before meals which are filled with good gut bacteria (click HERE for source).
 I think this is a supplement everyone should take.
-Click HERE for adults and click HERE to find the one my kids take.
+Click HERE for adults (use code: Maria5 for 5% off) and click HERE to find the one my kids take.

 Testimony of the Day